The Bankrate promise

 4. What’s included in the sale?

 So make sure to ask in your offer what is (and isn’t) included with the home.
-Do you really want that washer and dryer, or that stainless-steel refrigerator?
+Do you really want that washer/dryer, or that chandelier?
 Confirm whether the seller is willing to throw these items into the deal.

 5. Were there any additions or major renovations?